-By- Dr. Dodul Mondal – Director Max Super Specialty Hospital, Saket, New Delhi Oncology/Radiation Oncology
+By- Dr. Dodul Mondal – Director and Clinical Administrator Max Super Specialty Hospital, Saket, New Delhi Oncology/Radiation Oncology

 Prostate cancer is a prevalent form of cancer that primarily affects older men.
 Approximately 1 in 10 males will experience this condition during their lifetime.
 While it typically emerges after the age of 50, individuals with a family history of prostate cancer may develop it at a younger age.